Shabad Kaur Khalsa LCPC, LMFT, E-RYT500, C-IAYT

 What are payment options for sessions or co-pays?

-Payment can be made by cash, checks, credit card, and Paypal.
+Payment can be made by cash, checks, credit card, and PayPal.

 I'm taking a prescription medication, or it has been recommended that I take a medication for my condition.
 What is your approach with that?